bremersee/scs/src/site/markdown/index.md

 The uri `http://localhost/somewhere` will then return `/opt/content/somewhere/choice.html`.

 The property `bremersee.scs.pattern` defines a request path prefix to listen on.
 It is stripped from the resource location.
-It will be useful, if you are running the application behind a reverse proxy.
+This will be useful, if you are running the application behind a reverse proxy.
 If the pattern is for example `/demo/**`

 ```yaml